mcrmfc/zero-to-tested/README.md

 # Zero To Tested Workshop

-Code to support workshop
+This is the code to support a talk I gave at the [agile.delivery](http://agile.delivery) conference.

+There is also an accompanying [blog post](http://agile.delivery/2016/05/04/bullet-proof-test-automation/)

 ## Infrastructure

 ### Vagrant

+Vagrant is used to test our infrastructure on a dev machine.

 * Simple Vagrantfile using Ubuntu 14.04 base with chef provisioning

 ### Chef

+#### Dependencies

+Use `berks vendor cookbooks` to install dependencies

 * Jenkins Cookbook
 * Docker Cookbook
-* Zero To Tested Cookbook
+* Zero To Tested Cookbook (the cookbook we have created)
   - require java
   - add jenkins official apt repo (otherwise we get Jenkins 2 from default repos by default and Chef doesn't yet support it)
   - start docker
   - add jenkins user to docker group
   - use jenkins cookbook to install our job dsl seed job xml
   - install required jenkins plugins (git, ansicolor, postbuildscript, cucumber reports)
-* `berks vendor cookbooks` - to bundle dependencies

 ### Job DSL